 I take a few vitamins with breakfast.
 You probably know that vitamin B12 is super important when you’re eating a vegan diet so that’s a must.
 I also take calcium and vitamin D with K2 and a chaser of an algae omega 3 supplement.

-I also like to take a brisk walk with Abby, our 11-year-old German Shephard, golden retriever mix, in the morning.
-Exercise is a must but the air quality was so bad here in Colorado from the California fires.
+I also like to take a brisk walk with Abby in the morning with our 11-year-old German Shephard, golden retriever mix.
+Exercise is a must but the air quality was so bad here in Colorado this September from the California fires that I held off for days.
 Fortunately, it’s back to normal and the daily walk is on the schedule.

 We’re excited about the fall colors starting here in Colorado.
 Our favorite drive is up to Nederland, about 40 minutes away, where we’ll have lunch (usually a falafel) and then head back the long way to catch a glimpse of those beautiful changing aspens.
 Having been married to a photographer for the past 40 years I know we’ll always spend time taking photos.
 It’s a perfect way to slow down and take in the beauty and serenity of nature.